wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Next, the constructor reads the number of requests that can be processed per cycle into data member `maxRequestsPerCycle_`.
-At last, the constructor initializes the cache links with other components by calling `configureLinks()`, initializes the coherence manager (and the tag array) by calling `createCoherenceManager()`, and registers statistics using `registerStatistics()`.
+At last, the constructor initializes the cache links with other components by calling `configureLinks()`, initializes the coherence controller (and the tag array) by calling `createCoherenceManager()`, and registers statistics using `registerStatistics()`.
-One thing to note is that the coherence manager also keeps a copy of the memory link objects of the cache, meaning that the coherence manager can implement its own methods for sending messages.
+One thing to note is that the coherence controller also keeps a copy of the memory link objects of the cache, meaning that the coherence controller can implement its own methods for sending messages.
 Receiving messages, however, must always go through the cache object, as the receiving handler is bound to the cache's method.

 #### Creating Links